Llyn y Fan Fach walk, Brecon Beacons

 3. Black Mountain view

-If you’re feeling adventurous, you can walk east along the entire ridge, crossing the Black Mountain to Fan Hir.
-Otherwise, descend north, stopping from time to time to absorb the view.
+If you're feeling adventurous, you can walk east along the entire ridge, all the way to Fan Hir.
+Otherwise, descend north on the Beacons Way, stopping from time to time to absorb the view.

 4. Lower ground

 The way drops into farmland to meet a small road.
-Turn right and return to the car.
+Turn right and return to the car park.